Scream (1996) review – The movie that saved the horror genre

 The rest of the cast are your typical teen horror staples.
 After all, Scream defined a lot of these tropes.
 They are all acutely aware of their place in the horror movie cycle and reference that constantly.
 Will they be victims?
 How would they react in a certain horror scenario?
 Would they fight back or play along?
 It’s interesting stuff and this is the real place where Scream succeeds.
 It has a lot of respect for the viewer.

-He knows he isn’t going to fool this audience with the same tricks that worked in the 80s.
-They have grown up rolling their eyes at it.
+Craven knows that he isn’t going to be able to fool this audience with the same tricks that worked in the 80s.
+They have grown up rolling their eyes at them.
 Instead, he acknowledges their awareness and crafts the kills and scares in a way that will surprise them.
+He actually uses their own awareness to subvert their expectations.
 It works extremely well, even if it is now over familiar to a modern audience.

 A Cast That Was a Cut Above